guaguaguaxia/StudyNotes/CURL note/note.md

  curl --alt-svc svc.txt https://example.com
 ```

 See also --resolve and --connect-to.
 Added in 7.64.1.
+as